 - More belching

 - More gas

 - Inability to drink liquids

 - Feeling like your stomach is full when you haven’t eaten anything

 Symptoms of a severe ulcer

-If you didn’t pay attention to these symptoms when they occurred, and you never followed any type of treatment plan (home remedies or otherwise), your ulcer will have become chronic and will cause:
+If you didn’t take notice of these symptoms when they occurred, and you never followed any type of treatment plan (home remedies or otherwise), then your ulcer will have become chronic and will cause:

 - Vomiting (sometimes with blood)

 - Dark feces that are thick and cement-like

 Tendency towards ulcers